WaterAid: Zambia

-WaterAid first started work in Zambia during the 1992-1994 drought.
+WaterAid first started work in Zambia during the 1992–1994 drought.
 Since then, the organization has expanded its operations to seven districts in the country, five of which are in the Southern Province (Monze, Siavonga, Namwala, Itezhitezhi and Kazungula) while the other two are Kafue in Lusaka Province and Kaoma in Western Province.
-The organization spends about ZMK8-9 billion (just over £1 million) annually on projects there, and have since provided 42,600 people in Zambia with access to clean, safe water.
+The organization spends about ZMK8–9 billion (just over £1 million) annually on projects there, and have since provided 42,600 people in Zambia with access to clean, safe water.

 Efforts in Monze District

 WaterAid is working with the government to help extend access to safe water, sanitation and improved hygiene for rural communities in Monze District.
 Sichiyanda is one such village in the Monze district where efforts are in progress.
-Projects in the village began in 2001 and the community worked together to dig a well with dedicated bucket and windlass.
+Projects in the village began in 2001 and the community worked together to dig a well with a dedicated bucket and windlass.
 Hygiene education is also taking place, where villagers are taught to keep areas clean by building dish racks and rubbish pits and ensuring that there are no stagnant pools of water where mosquitoes can breed.
 In addition, 28 latrines have already been constructed with more underway.

 Such programmes have led to significant improvements in the lives of villages in rural Monze.
-The building of wells have led to time savings for women and children.
+The building of wells has led to time savings for women and children.
 For women, much of this newly available time has been put to productive economic activities like basket weaving and pottery making for use and sale.
 For children, it has led to increased attendance in schools.
 In light of this, WaterAid has since put up a tender request for an additional 32 boreholes (necessary for the construction of wells) to be drilled in Monze.

 Milenge Self Supply Project

 While most of WaterAid's projects have been subsidized, the Milenge Project stands out for being one that is self-supplied.
 It has been possible to stimulate real demand in the district, and this means rural water supply upgrading can take place with no subsidy for materials.
 WaterAid is now working in four wards of Western Milenge on Self Supply, and 16 masons (4 per ward) have already been trained, having attended two separate one-month courses at Mansa Trades Training Institute.
 Besides being trained technically, these masons are also trained to work together and on how to promote their services.
 They speak to households independently, and some 95 well owners have since expressed interest in their services.
-Moreover, considering the fact that these areas are some of the poorest in Zambia and that the rural population is on average poorer than those in other piloting countries, such a response is truly impressive.
+Moreover, because these areas are some of the poorest in Zambia and the rural population is on average poorer than those in other piloting countries, such a response is truly impressive.